Germany country brief

 Germany is a Federal Republic.
 The Federal Government, based in Berlin, consists of the Federal Chancellor and the Cabinet of Federal Ministers.
 Federal elections are held every four years.
 In addition, there are 16 state governments and thousands of local government 'communes'.
 Each state has its own constitution and a state parliament.
 State elections are held every four or five years.

 The federal legislative authority is the Bundestag (Parliament or lower house equivalent) whose members are elected through a combination of direct election and proportional representation.
 Following each federal election, the Bundestag elects a Chancellor by absolute majority.
-Angela Merkel was re-elected as Chancellor for a second term on 28 October 2009, following the federal election on 27 September 2009.
+Angela Merkel was sworn in as Chancellor for a third term on 17 December 2013, following the federal election on 22 September 2013.
 The Bundesrat (Federal Council or upper house equivalent) represents the 16 state governments and has 69 seats.
 Based on population size, a state has between three and six votes.
 The Bundesrat debates all legislation, but only approves legislation affecting state responsibilities (e.g. tax revenue distribution).

 The Federal President, who has ceremonial duties, is elected every five years by the Bundesversammlung (Federal Assembly), a body comprising all Bundestag members plus an equal number of state representatives.
 Presidents can serve up to two terms.
 The Federal Assembly elected Joachim Gauck as President on 19 February 2012.

-Germany has five major political parties: the Christian Democratic Union (CDU), including the Christian Social Union (CSU), the CDU's sister party; the Free Democratic Party (FDP); the Social Democratic Party (SPD); the Green Party; and the Left Party (die Linke).
+Germany has five major political parties: the Christian Democratic Union (CDU), including the Christian Social Union (CSU), the CDU's sister party; the Social Democratic Party (SPD); the Green Party; the Free Democratic Party (FDP); and the Left Party (die Linke).
 The Left Party is a relatively recent addition to Germany's political landscape.
 Formed in 2007 from a merger of leftist parties in former East and West Germany, the Left Party is largely dominated by former left SPD members.

 Germany is the EU’s most populous member state (82 million) and its largest single economy.
 It plays an increasingly prominent role in all major EU decisions including recent efforts to address the Eurozone debt crisis.